guidefari/here_hugo/content/playlist/wake-up-go.md

 ---
 title: "Playlist: Wake Up and Go-Go!"
 date: 2022-05-25T02:55:04+02:00
 description: The get ready for work playlist.
-Words & Curation from Sindiso:)
+Words & Curation by Sindiso:)
 tldr: My wake up playlist is filled with a mixture of uplifting, awe inspiring and at its worst, a song that expresses my desperate need for connection; not only a connection to other human beings but also to the grand planner, the cosmical hand that placed us in our people’s paths.
 tags: [music, playlist, curated]
 ---